Increase Visits & Conversions GET A FREE WEBSITE AUDIT

 Consent management and data privacy

 The data protection environment has changed tremendously in just a few years.
 It was in 2016 when the set of regulations called GDPR showed up in the European Union.
 Once it was passed in 2018, many companies around the world followed suit.
-The goal was the same – to allow users to opt-in to the collection of their personal data and set in motion regulations to identify and protect consumers’ privacy rights.
+The goal was the same – to allow users to opt-in to the collection of their data and set in motion regulations to identify and protect consumers’ privacy rights.

 Many of the regulations were prompted by a series of scandals that affected consumers.
 Today, one of the most important rules for data privacy is consent management.
 If you take a look at Osanos consent management guide, you’ll learn that the key to a consent management framework is to ensure compliance with data privacy laws like the CCPA and the GDPR.